Europlema semibrunnea (Pagenstecher, 1884)

 This Caterpillar is green with a thin dark dorsal line, and a white lateral line each side.
 The head is dark yellow.
 The caterpillar has been found feeding on

-The adult moths have white wings, with striking black and brown markings.
-The hindwings each have two small triangular tails.
-In its natural resting posture, it is inclined to fold up the hindwings against the abdomen, and each forewing up to the costa, making a 'T' shape.
+The adult moths have black, white and brown wings.
+The forewings have a white area along the hind-margins.
+Th hindwings have a white patach along the costa.
+The hindwings also each have two small triangular tails.
+In their natural resting posture, the moths are inclined to fold up the hindwings against the abdomen, and each forewing up to the costa, making a 'T' shape.
 The wingspan is about 2 cms.

 The species has been found across eastern Asia, including